 The 2019 Novel Coronavirus (2019-nCoV), identified as the cause of an outbreak of respiratory illness first detected in December in association with a live animal market in Wuhan, China, has been implicated in almost 2,000 cases and 56 deaths in that country.
 Cases have been reported in 13 countries besides China.
 Five cases of 2019-nCoV infection have been confirmed in the United States, all in people recently returned from Wuhan.
 As the virus spreads in China, however, it’s almost certain more cases will show up in the United States.
 Travel history is key, Dr. Schaffner and others said.

 Plan and rehearse

-The first step to prepare is to use the CDC’sto make a written plan specific to your practice to respond to a potential case.
+The first step to prepare is to use the CDC’s Interim Guidance for Healthcare Professionals to make a written plan specific to your practice to respond to a potential case.
 The plan must include notifying the local health department, the CDC liaison for testing, and tracking down patient contacts.

-“It’s not good enough to just download CDC’s guidance; use it to make your own local plan and know what to do 24/7,” said, MD, an infectious disease expert at Georgetown University Medical Center, Washington, D.C.
+“It’s not good enough to just download CDC’s guidance; use it to make your own local plan and know what to do 24/7,” said Daniel Lucey, MD, an infectious disease expert at Georgetown University Medical Center, Washington, D.C.

 “Know who is on call at the health department on weekends and nights,” he said.
 Know where the patient is going to be isolated; figure out what to do if there’s more than one, and tests come back positive.
 Have masks on hand, and rehearse the response.
 “Make a coronavirus team, and absolutely have the nurses involved,” as well as other providers who may come into contact with a case, he added.